particle-iot/docs/src/content/en/photon/start.md

 The microcontroller can also communicate with other chips using common protocols like *Serial* (also called UART), *SPI*, *CAN*, or *I2C* (also called Wire).
 You can then make the Photon more powerful by connecting it to special-purpose chips like motor drivers or shift registers.
 Sometimes we'll wrap up these chips on a *Shield*, an accessory to the Photon that makes it easy to extend the capabilities of the Photon.

 The Photon also has a Wi-Fi module, which connects it to your local Wi-Fi network in the same way that your computer or smartphone might connect to a Wi-Fi network.
 The Photon is programmed to stay connected to the internet by default, so long as it can find and connect to a network.
+Please note that your Wi-Fi module is a bit shy and does not like to be touched or compressed.
+This means that if you poke and prod the Wi-Fi module on your Photon, your device may reset.

 When the Photon connects to the internet, it establishes a connection to Particle's Cloud.
 By connecting to the Cloud, the Photon becomes accessible from anywhere through a simple REST API.
 This API is designed to make it very easy to interface with the Photon through a web app or mobile app in a secure, private way, so that only you and those you trust can access the Photon.